Melissa Benn: Personal life

+Melissa Benn was born in Hammersmith, London to politician Tony Benn and writer-educationalist Caroline Benn.
+She has three brothers, Joshua Benn, Hilary Benn and Stephen Benn, 3rd Viscount Stansgate, making her a member of the political Benn family.
+She attended Fox Primary School and Holland Park School and graduated with a first in History from the London School of Economics.

-Melissa Benn lives in London with her husband Paul Gordon and their two daughters.
+Benn lives in London with her husband Paul Gordon and their two daughters.
 In accordance with her support for the state education system, her children attended state schools.
-She is the daughter of politician Tony Benn and writer-educationalist Caroline Benn.